top of page

 01 - L

-The website is a hub for the Environmental Reporting System, offering real-time data, AI chatbot support, and interactive tools.
-Users can upload sensor data, view water quality results, and track pollution trends.
-Visualizations and forums foster insight, collaboration, and community engagement.
+The website serves as the central hub of the Environmental Reporting System, providing real-time data, interactive tools, and AI chatbot support.
+Users can upload sensor readings, view water quality results, and track pollution trends over time.
+Integrated visualizations and community forums encourage collaboration, insight sharing, and active engagement in environmental monitoring.

 DESKTOP WEBSITE